We ship Internationally and Australia wide | Phytosanitary Certificates available for international orders.

-Endemic to the arid regions of Australia and floral emblem of South Australia.
+Endemic to the arid regions of Australia and the floral emblem of South Australia.

-Prefers a light to medium well-drained soil in an open sunny position, drought and frost resistant.
+Prefers light to medium well-drained soil in an open sunny position, drought and frost resistant.

-Although seed can be sown most of the year in Australia seed is generally best sown in spring or autumn in temperate climates, avoid the coldest and hottest months of the year.
+Although seed can be sown most of the year in many parts of Australia seed is generally best sown in spring or autumn in temperate climates, avoiding the coldest and hottest months of the year.
 The optimum germination temperature for germination is around 18-24°C

-Swaisona seeds germinate readily, however they do have a hard outer coating which is impervious to water.
-To assist in the uptake of moisture for germination to occur seed best scarified by pre-treating with hot water briefly for 5-10 seconds prior to sowing.
+Swaisona seeds germinate readily, however, they do have a hard outer coating which is impervious to water.
+To assist in the uptake of moisture for germination to occur seed is best scarified by pre-treating with hot water briefly for 5-10 seconds prior to sowing.

 Hot water treatment is recommended for this species.